greenflash1986/VCS-to-ICS-Calendar-Converter/readme.md

 Email field may be required for third party software.
 When running the application email can be specified or not.
 If specified use '-e', 'email' or '-email' arguments.

-'java -jar calconv.jar' will prompt for email
+'java -jar @archiveName@' will prompt for email
-'java -jar calconv.jar somethingstrange' will prompt as well
+'java -jar @archiveName@ somethingstrange' will prompt as well
-'java -jar calconv.jar -e' will use blank email and don't ask
+'java -jar @archiveName@ -e' will use blank email and don't ask
-'java -jar calconv.jar -e youremail' will use that string.
+'java -jar @archiveName@ -e youremail' will use that string.

 # Getting the vcs files:
 * You can send them to your computer via bluetooth from the phone, some symbian devices allow it.